anubhavpgit/anubhavpgit.github.io/content/posts/qtree.md

 So, what's the point of all this?
 Well, we can use a quadtree to compress and decompress images when the mouse hovers over a specific area of the canvas.
 It's like a secret code that unlocks a hidden image!

-If you want to explore more, check out the slider and the entire source code on [GitHub](http://github.com/cbrtl/qd-compression).
-And don't hesitate to ask us any questions or give suggestions.
-We're always happy to chat on GitHub!

 *Ref: [Wikipedia](https://en.wikipedia.org/wiki/Quadtree)*